Gilles Duceppe

-Gilles Duceppe ([ʒil dzysɛp]; born July 22, 1947) is a Canadian retired politician, proponent of the Quebec sovereignty movement and former leader of the Bloc Québécois.
-He was a Member of Parliament in the House of Commons of Canada for over 20 years and was the leader of the sovereigntist Bloc Québécois for 15 years in three stints: 1996, 1997-2011 and in 2015.
+Gilles Duceppe ([ʒil dzysɛp]; born July 22, 1947) is a Canadian retired politician, proponent of the Quebec sovereignty movement and former leader of the federal political party, Bloc Québécois.
+He was a Member of Parliament in the House of Commons of Canada for over 20 years and was the leader of the sovereigntist Bloc Québécois for 15 years in three stints: 1996, 1997–2011 and in 2015.
 He was Leader of the Official Opposition in the Parliament of Canada from March 17, 1997, to June 1, 1997.
 He resigned as party leader after the 2011 election, in which he lost his own seat to New Democratic Party (NDP) candidate Hélène Laverdière and his party suffered a heavy defeat; however, he returned four years later to lead the party into the 2015 election.
 After being defeated in his own riding by Laverdière again, he resigned once more.

 Early life and education

 Duceppe was born in Montreal, Quebec, the son of Hélène (née Rowley) and actor Jean Duceppe.
 His maternal grandfather was John James Rowley, British by birth, Irish by descent, and a home child.
 Duceppe once joked about his British roots, saying, "I'm a bloke who turned Bloc."

 Duceppe has told the story of an anglophone Grade 6 teacher slapping him after he complained about preferential treatment being given to anglophone students.
 Duceppe claimed he slapped the teacher back.
 He became a sovereigntist by the age of 20, inspired by René Lévesque and the founding of the Mouvement Souveraineté-Association.

 Duceppe completed his high school studies at the Collège Mont-Saint-Louis.
 He then studied political science at the Université de Montréal but did not complete his program of study.
 While attending the Université de Montréal, he became general manager of the school's newspaper, Quartier Latin.
 In his youth, he advocated communism, and held membership in the Workers' Communist Party of Canada (WCP), a Maoist group.
 Duceppe later claimed that his three-year membership in the WCP was a mistake brought on by a search for absolute answers.

 However, during this period (which lasted well into his thirties) he subscribed to militant Maoist ideology and was fired from his job as a hospital orderly for belligerent activities.
 Duceppe even went so far as to intentionally spoil his 1980 sovereignty-association referendum ballot arguing that Québécois should instead focus their efforts on staying united to fight capitalism.